B-en-T/Excel-beamforcegenerator/README.md

 # Excel-beamforcegenerator
-Generate Graphs of forces in Excel and calculate tension in fixed and rolling support beam situations
+Generate Graphs of forces in Excel and calculate Stress in fixed and rolling support beam situations

 ![alt text](https://i.imgur.com/MPletqB.jpg)